openedx/edx-platform/docs/en_us/course_authors/source/create_problem_component.rst

 Randomization
 ===============

-You may have created a problem that can use a Python script to change specific values in the problem each time a different student sees the problem, or every time a single student tries to answer the problem.
+This setting specifies whether certain values in your problem change each time a different student accesses the problem, or each time a single student tries to answer the problem.
 For example, the highlighted values in the problem below change each time a student submits an answer to the problem.

 .. image:: Images/Rerandomize.gif

+If you want to change, or "randomize," specific values in your problem, you have to do both the following:

+- Make sure that your problem contains a Python script that randomizes the values that you want.
+- Enable randomization in the Problem component.

-To "turn on" the ability to change these values, use the **Randomization** setting.
+To enable randomization, select an option for the **Randomization** setting.
 This setting has four options.

 +-------------------+--------------------------------------+
 | **Always**        | Students see a different version of  |